AdamZouari/AIT_Labos/labo1-linux_backup/Lab1_Alic_Nair_Zouari_Adam.md

 **Here we can see that we have 512 MB for backup1 and 456 MB for backup2 folder.
 Option -h print the sizes in powers of 1024, which are more readable for us.**

+### TASK 2: PERFORM BACKUPS USING TAR AND ZIP

+In this task you will perform different backup tasks.
+For each write a quick reference that you would consult as a system administrator when you have forgotten the exact invocation of the command.
+Do this using the `tar` command and then using the `zip` command.

+The backup tasks are the following:

+- Do a backup of a user's home directory to the backup disk (VFAT partition).
+Create a compressed archive.
+Do the files in the archive have a relative path so that you can restore them later to any place?

+  **tar -cvf osboxes-backup.tar /home/osboxes**

+- List the content of the archive.

+  **tar -tvf osboxes-backup.tar**

+- Do a restore of the archive to a different place, say `/tmp`.

+  **tar -xvf osboxes-backup.tar -C /tmp**

+- Do an incremental backup that saves only files that were modified after, say, September 23, 2016, 10:42:33.
+Do this only for `tar`, not for `zip`.

+  - Use the `find` command to determine the files that should be included in the backup.

+  - Use `tar`'s `-T` option to read the names of the files to be archived from a file.